dinhtungdu/command-palette/readme.txt

 * Perform WordPress related actions like Update permalink, update WordPress core...
 * Customizable.
 Custom pages and actions can be added via filters.

+= HOW TO USE =

+Once the plugin is activated, you can press shift two times or press the key combination: Cmd+Shift+P or Ctrl+Shift+P to open the command palette modal.
+You can start saving your time now by searching and navigating through the list of pages and actions.

 = ROAD MAP =

 * Add new actions and shortcuts.